Aeronca Chief N86176 Photos and Adventures Added 7/11/00

 GPS mounted on the yoke and the Yaesu com radio clipped to the side panel.

-I have since upgraded to a Lowrance Airmap 500.
+I have since upgraded to a Garmin 196.

 An external antenna is mounted on the left wing root.
 For an illustration of the